mandober/rust-debrief/syntax/literals/literals.md

 This last example is different because it is not possible to use the suffix syntax with a floating point literal ending in a period.
 2.f64 would attempt to call a method named f64 on 2.

 The representation semantics of floating-point numbers are described in "Machine Types".
-3.5.1.5 Boolean literals

-The two values of the boolean type are written true and false.

-3.5.2 Symbols

-Symbols are a general class of printable tokens that play structural roles in a variety of grammar productions.
-They are a set of remaining miscellaneous printable tokens that do not otherwise appear as unary operators, binary operators, or keywords.
-They are catalogued in the Symbols section of the Grammar document.